Gieneq/Audio-Spectrum-Display/schematics/README.md

 Assumed signal frequency ranges from 20Hz (125rad/s) to 20kHz (125664rad/s).

-High pass RC filter will be used with cutoff frequency (maximal damped frequency) od 20Hz which is angular frequency of 125 rad/s.
+High pass RC filter will be used with cutoff angular frequency of 125 rad/s.
 20kHz max frequency is considered which corresponds to 125664 rad/s.

 As closest resistance to 5k, a 4.7k resistor was chosen.
 ```python